-This course in weather forecasting is an elective for students in Grades 11-12.
+This is an elective course in weather forecasting.
 Our perspective is that of the non-scientist who wants to gain an appreciation for all that takes place in the atmosphere around us.

 The emphasis is on watching the sky, learning about basic atmospheric processes and understanding television weather casts.
 We operate our own weather station, as well as visit the ones at the National Weather Service and Channel 4.
 We use the Accu-Weather Interactive Database to get weather information both for labs and to learn how to forecast.
 Some of the topics covered are: the basic causes of weather, what causes the wind, storms, fronts, rain, snow, thunderstorms, tornadoes, hurricanes, sky watching and weather forecasting